-The VAC/CC shall carry 100 marks and shall be evaluated through continuous assessments only.
-Continuous assessment marks shall be awarded based on Quiz / Assignment / Test / Mini project / Case study / Simulation / Modelling / Assembly / Viva Voce etc. The assessment scheme followed for each course will be decided by the expert /staff handling the course and will be approved by the DPC.
-Three Assessments shall be conducted during the semester by the Department concerned.
-A committee consisting of the Head of the Department, staff handling the course, coordinator and a senior Faculty member nominated by the Head of the Department shall monitor the evaluation process.
-The marks shall be assigned to the students by the above committee based on their performance.
+The VAC/CC carry 100 marks (40 CIE and 60 Final evaluation).
+Continuous assessment marks shall be awarded based on Quiz / Assignment / Test / Mini project / Case study / Simulation / Modeling / Assembly / Viva Voce etc. For Continuous assessment, Two Evaluations shall be conducted during the semester by the Department concerned.
+Other than the continuous evaluation process mentioned, depending on the VAC/CC the continuous assessment scheme followed for each course will be decided by the expert /staff handling the course and will be approved by the DAC.